 People who seek substance abuse treatment often have poor nutritional status.

-Dietitians can improve treatment outcomes in these patients by restoring their nutritional status, prescribing therapeutic diets to manage health conditions brought on by alcohol or drugs, and by providing nutrition education and promoting an overall healthy lifestyle.
+Dietitians can improve treatment outcomes in these patients by restoring their nutritional status, prescribing therapeutic diets to manage health conditions brought on by alcohol or drugs, providing nutrition education, and promoting an overall healthy lifestyle.